- Available bands

 To add recession bands (shading), right-click in a chart and choose Fill range.
 In the Fill range window, click on the Import button and choose the desired country or region.
 When clicking 'OK', the selected recession band (shade) will be imported and can be further customized.
 The recession bands will be displayed as vertical shades over the specified period

 To create your own recession bands, or any other type of range, right-click in a chart and choose Fill range.
 To define a recession band, click on the add-button and set the start and end date.
 You can add several ranges to your chart in the same way.

 To save created bands click on the 'Export' button, choose an account, assign the recession bands a name and click the 'OK' button.

-Note: the Fill Range feature works as a charting tool, meaning that the recessions bands won't be updated with new recessions.
-If you want to keep them updated you can directly use the recession series in the document and display them as a "fill" in Graph Layout, which will add shaded area to the chart.
+The Fill Range feature works as a charting tool, meaning that the recessions bands won't be updated with new recessions.
+If you want to keep them updated you can directly use the recession series in the document and display them as a 'fill' in Graph Layout, which will add shaded area to the chart.
 For more information about Fill graph type see Stripe, Range & Fill chart.

 To edit a recession band or any other type of range, right-click in a chart and choose Fill range.
 You can now edit the dates.
-Check the tick-box named custom to change the color and the opacity of the range.
+Check the box named 'Custom' to change the color and the opacity of the range.

 To remove a recession period, right-click in the chart and choose Fill range.
 Right-click on the recession you wish to exclude and choose delete.
 You can select several ranges to be deleted by holding down CTRL and clicking on them.
 Using CTRL+A will select all periods at once.